April in global missions history: It happened today!

 - April 5, 1885 -- On this Easter Sunday, Methodist missionary Henry

-G. Appenzeller, along with Presbyterian missionary H.G.
-Underwood, arrived in Korea in order
+G. Appenzeller, and Presbyterian missionary H.G.
+Underwood arrived in Korea in order

 American Methodist missionary, W. B. Scranton, arrived in Korea with his mother, Mrs.